sailthru/sailthru-magento-extension/README.md

 # Sailthru Magento Extension
 ### Version 2.0.0

-The Magento extension provides an integration to Sailthru's platform  and can serve as a framework for building custom Magento functionality.
+The Magento extension provides an integration to the Sailthru platform and can serve as a framework for building custom Magento functionality.

 ##### Features
 - Automatically deploy Sailthru Javascript (Horizon or Sailthru Script Tag).